-- 6. Drag the "DCIM" folder to the folder to which you want to copy it. - 7.
-After the copy operation is complete, drag the drive icon to Trash. - 8.
-Disconnect the camera from the computer.
+- 6. Double-click the camera's drive icon. - 7.
+Drag the "DCIM" folder to the folder to which you want to copy it.

-- To view copied images - 1.
+- 8. After the copy operation is complete, drag the drive icon to Trash. - On the camera, press [ON/OFF] (Power) to turn off the camera.
+After making sure that the green back lamp is unlit, disconnect the camera from the computer. - To view copied images - 1.
 Double-click the camera's drive icon. - 2.
 Double-click the "DCIM" folder to open it. - 3.
 Double-click the folder that contains the images you want to view. - 4.
-Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 153. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation. - Viewing a CS image on a computer will individually display the component images in the CS group.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 149. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation. - Viewing a CS image on a computer will individually display the component images in the CS group.
 A CS group cannot be viewed as a CS image on a computer.